Riemannian metrics on differentiable stacks: Lie groupoids fibrations

-\begin{examples}{ex:fibrations:cleavages} \item A cleavage $\sigma$ for a surjective group homomorphism $\phi:\tilde G\to G$ is just a smooth section, and is unital and flat if and only if it is a morphism of Lie groups.
-Therefore, a fibration of Lie groups splits if and only if $\tilde G$ is a semi-direct product $G\ltimes K$.
+\begin{enumerate} \item If $\phi:\tilde G\to G$ is a fibration between Lie groups, then a cleavage $\sigma$ is just a smooth section, and is unital and flat if and only if it is a morphism.
+Therefore, $\phi$ splits if and only if $\tilde G$ is a semi-direct product $G\ltimes K$.

 \item A family of Lie groupoids $\phi:\tilde G\to M$ is a split fibration, for the unit map $\tilde u:\tilde M\to \tilde G$ yields a unital, flat, cleavage in an obvious way.